 - Sift in flour and baking soda and stir using a wooden spoon or spatula.
 Cover with plastic wrap and chill cookie dough for AT LEAST 1 hour.

 - Grease a mini muffin tin with butter or a quick spray of cooking oil and set aside.
-Preheat the oven to 180 C (360 F).
+Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

 - Using your hands, roll level tablespoons of dough into small balls and place each one into mini muffin tin.
 Continue until you run out of dough and have filled approximately 20 mini muffin holes.